 Do you want to help people live happier and more productive lives?
 Occupational therapists are professionals who work with patients who have a mental or physical disability (or injury) in order to help them achieve their highest possible functioning.
-If this kind of career sounds interesting to you, explore retraining as an occupational therapist in order to improve your skills for this fast-growing career.
+If this kind of career sounds interesting to you, explore retraining as an occupational therapist in order to improve your skills for this growing career.
 While an advanced education is expected when you enter this field, online occupational training courses can provide the required course work.

 Career Skills for the Occupational Therapist

 An occupational therapist must first care about the well being of others.
 When people are injured or living with a permanent disability such as muscular dystrophy or cerebral palsy, occupational therapists can help patients learn or re-learn the skills they need for daily living.
 These skills can include eating, dressing oneself, working, operating a computer, and more.
 Career skills that are necessary for this profession include excellent communication, patience, ability to assess patient needs, and an understanding of physical conditions.

 The future prospects for occupational therapy look bright, especially for work with the elderly.
 Even in a bad economy there is often a need for professionals who can work with those who have trouble taking care of themselves.
 Occupational therapists work primarily in hospitals, but also in clinics, private practices and educational settings.
 In addition to helping the physically disabled, they can help psychiatric patients function more effectively.

 Career Advice for Occupational Therapists